 In order to maintain matriculation, all doctoral students are required to register for a minimum of 3 credits each semester (exclusive of summers).
-The School's Leave of Absence policy does not apply to doctoral students.
 After the completion of course work, or during a break in course work, doctoral students are required to register for the one-credit Doctoral Advisement Fee (DCADV-GE 3400), or departmentally approved one-credit substitution, each semester until graduation or each semester until resuming enrollment in courses (see "Doctoral Advisement - Maintaining Matriculation").

 Reinstatement of Matriculation